-Hydrangeas are such beautiful flowers and make a stunning statement, whether they are in the garden, or indoors.
-But what I like best about them, is how they take on an entirely different look towards the end of the season, dramatically changing colors.
+But what I like best about hydrangeas is how their blooms take on an entirely different look towards the end of their growing season as they dramatically change colors.

-These are without a doubt my very favorite flowers to dry.
-I personally love them more towards the end of the season, when they take on more of a vintage vibe to them.
-There are so many varieties available, with their old-fashioned feel, they fit right in with my cottage-style decor.
+I personally love hydrangeas more towards the end of the season, when they take on more of a vintage vibe to them.
+There are so many varieties available and their old-fashioned appearance fits right in with any cottage-style decor.

 Timing is Everything